tverg419/python_algorithms/README.md

 - a more efficient solutions is to store the values in a list and call the list instead of redoing the calculation

 ---

+### December 23, 2021

+**Problem:** #133 Clone Graph

+**Solution**
+- In order to clone a graph, we must search through it using eithter DFS or BFS
+- Pick BFS
+- Initialize a starting node for the copy graph
+- Initialize a dictionary that holds the values of all "seen" neighbors
+- Initialize a queue that remembers what nodes still need to be processed
+- while a queue still exists
+    - obtain next node in the queue
+    - process all it's neighbors
+        - add unseen nodes to queue
+        - add all neighbors to output dict

+**Notes**
+- An **adjacency list** is a collection of unordered lists used to represent a finite graph.
+Each list describes the set of neighbors of a node in the graph.
+- **Deep Clone** is an identical creation of an object.
+Each refernce should return the same information, but it references the new object not the old one.
+- **Shallow Clone** is a copy of the references of each field.
+This type of clone still refers to the same object.
+---